 “Up to 60 percent of those with thyroid disease are unaware of their condition.”“General Information.”
 American Thyroid Association, 2021, www.thyroid.org/media-main/press-room/

 It’s certainly feasible that many of the undiagnosed cases are due to the fact that the problem is never mentioned.
 Women keep pushing forward, and we are quick to criticize ourselves — thinking we are just not doing enough when in reality someone with thyroid disease is being internally attacked and struggling.
 Guilt is an enemy because it makes us feel that we should be doing more, even though we just can not.
 When someone is battling thyroid disease it is then even easier to sink into those feelings of guilt, and even depression.

 Oftentimes if we do speak up it can get lost in a misdiagnosis or inadequate testing, and we give up (I did for years).
 Be tenacious in your quest to care for yourself.
-We should also bring this disease to light, especially in our mom communities, and recognize that so many other women are dealing with the same obstacles, and need answers, or support.
+We should also bring this disease to light, especially in our mom communities, and recognize that so many other women (and men) are dealing with the same obstacles, and need answers, or support.
 Speak up — for yourself or someone you love.